NoroffFEU/programming-foundations-ca-evrlong/README.md

 - batterylevel (number), how many percent battery is left
 - volume (number), how many percent volume
 - noiseCancelMode (array), lists what kind of noise cancel states the headphones has
-- powerOn, (function), turns headset to on lr off
+- powerOn, (function), turns headset to on or off